clderoch/caseStudy_HM/DASHBOARD_SETUP_COMPLETE.md

 ---

-**🎉 Your fraud analysis dashboard is ready for production deployment!**
+**🎉 Your Jolly Dollars fraud dashboard is ready for production deployment!**

 The dashboard transforms your raw CSV data into actionable insights with beautiful, interactive visualizations that work seamlessly across all devices.
 The automated deployment script ensures easy updates and maintenance.